fwsGonzo/bigassm/README.md

 ## Directives

 - .org 0x10000
-	- Set the base address of the binary, which now starts at 0x10000.
+	- Set the base address of the current section, which now starts at 0x10000.
 Supports 128-bit addresses.
+You can only set the base address for each section once, and the assembler will not warn about overlaps or non-canonical addresses.
+Sections usually gain base address automatically in-order from their appearance in the assembly.
 - .align 4
 	- Align memory to the given power-of-two.
 - .endfunc name